What is a Park and Facility Master Plan? How is this process different from the Comprehensive Master Plan?

-Everyone is invited to get involved!
-As someone who lives in or visits Hamilton County, sharing your ideas and experience is essential to understanding the needs of our community and shaping a community-driven vision for the future of our parks.
+The Park and Facilities Master Plan process is underway!
+As someone who lives in or visits Hamilton County, sharing your ideas and experience is essential to understanding the needs of our community and implementing the community-driven vision for the future of our parks.
 Here are several ways to participate:

-- Invite GPHC staff to present to your group or at your community event.
+- Invite Great Parks staff to present the Comprehensive Master Plan goals and objectives to your group or at your community event.

 Campbell Lakes Preserve, Embshoff Woods, Farbach-Werner Nature Preserve, Fernbank Park, Francis RecreAcres, Glenwood Gardens, Lake Isabella, Little Miami Golf Center, Miami Whitewater Forest, Mitchell Memorial Forest, Otto Armleder Memorial Park, Sharon Woods, Shawnee Lookout, Triple Creek, Winton Woods, Withrow Nature Preserve, Woodland Mound, Kroger Hills, Newberry Wildlife Sanctuary, Oak Glen Nature Preserve, Richardson Forest Preserve